fberlinger/finbot/README.md

 - ReadFileFromSD: Code to read SD card from robot.
 Do not change.
 - OldCodeExample: Old code examples on how to use sensors and do control.
 Get ideas from here.
 - Libraries: Arduino libraries.
 Place in */Documents/Arduino/libraries/*.
-- TestingRoutines: Contains tests for electronic components.
+- TestingRoutines: Tests for electronic components.
 - Datasheets: Datasheets of used electronic components.